Niobium capacitor: Anodic oxidation

 Niobium, similarly to tantalum and aluminum, is a so-called valve metal.
 Placing such a metal in contact with an electrolytic bath and applying a positive voltage to it forms a layer of electrically insulating oxide whose thickness corresponds to the applied voltage.
 This oxide layer acts as the dielectric in an electrolytic capacitor.

 This property of niobium was known since the beginning of the 20th century.
 Although niobium is more abundant in nature and less expensive than tantalum, its high melting point of 2744 °C hindered the development of niobium electrolytic capacitors.

 In the 1960s, the higher availability of niobium ore compared with tantalum ore prompted research into niobium electrolytic capacitors in the Soviet Union.
 Here they served the same purpose as tantalum capacitors in the West.
 With the collapse of the Iron Curtain, the technology became better-known in the West, with major capacitor manufacturers taking interest in the late 1990s.
 The materials and processes used to produce niobium capacitors are essentially the same as for tantalum capacitors.
 Rising tantalum prices in 2000 and 2001 encouraged the development of niobium electrolytic capacitors with manganese dioxide and polymer electrolytes, which have been available since 2002.

 Every electrolytic capacitor can be thought of as a "plate capacitor" whose capacitance increases with the electrode area (A) and the dielectric permittivity (ε), and decreases with the dielectric thickness (d).

 The dielectric thickness of niobium electrolytic capacitors is very thin, in the range of nanometers per volt.
 This very thin dielectric layer, combined with a sufficiently high dielectric strength, allows niobium electrolytic capacitors to achieve a high volumetric capacitance comparable to tantalum capacitors.

 The niobium anode material is manufactured from a powder sintered into a pellet with a rough surface structure intended to increase the electrode surface area A compared to a smooth surface with the same footprint.
 This increase in surface area can increase the capacitance by a factor of up to 200 for solid niobium electrolytic capacitors, depending on the rated voltage.

 The properties of the niobium pentoxide dielectric layer, compared with a tantalum pentoxide layer, are given in the following table:

-The higher permittivity and lower breakdown voltage of niobium pentoxide relative to tantalum pentoxide results in niobium capacitors and tantalum capacitors having similar sizes for a given capacitance.
+The higher permittivity and lower breakdown voltage of niobium pentoxide relative to tantalum pentoxide results in niobium capacitors and tantalum capacitors having similar sizes for a given capacitance and a rated voltage.